chazsmi/webservicetask/README.md

 go install && $GOBIN/webservicetask
 ```
 ## Lesson 6
-- Add profiling and benchmarking tools reafactor your application to make it more efficent and reducing memory allocations.
+- Using profiling and benchmarking tools reafactor your application to make it more efficent and reducing memory allocations.

 ## Lesson 5
 - Refactor your code into seperate packages if you havent already done so